 Tips for participants who join the oral argument by telephone (teleconferencing)

-Alternatively, participants can join the oral argument by telephone by dialing the MS Teams conference number and then entering the conference ID followed by # as listed in the table below.
+Participants who are unable to join by videoconference can join the oral argument by telephone by dialing the MS Teams conference number and then entering the conference ID followed by # as listed in the table below.